List of unproduced Marvel Comics adaptations

 This is a list of unmade and unreleased film, television, and video game adaptations based on characters and concepts from Marvel Comics.

 Video games

 Questprobe featuring The X-Men

 In the early 1980s, an 8-bit video game crossover with the X-Men and Questprobe was in development from Adventure International and Scott Adams, but was cancelled when the company went out of business in 1986.

 The Incredible Hulk

 There was going to be an Atari 2600 game based on the Hulk published by Parker Brothers, but it was cancelled due to the video game crash of 1983.

 X-Women

 In 1995, a video game titled X-Women was a planned follow up to Sega's 1995 Genesis title X-Men 2: Clone Wars.
 The story would have focused on the female members of the X-Men.
 Development was cancelled for unknown reasons.

+Incredible Hulk 2

+In 1995, several gaming magazines listed a game titled Incredible Hulk 2 in lists of upcoming games.
+Outside of these listings, the game has never been mentioned or referred to, and it is believed that it may have been reworked into The Incredible Hulk: The Pantheon Saga, as the game was referred to as "Incredible Hulk 2" in a French Sega Saturn magazine.

+Marvel 2099: One Nation Under Doom

+In 1996, a video game for the PlayStation and PC titled Marvel 2099: One Nation Under Doom started development by Mindscape.
+The game was intended to be a 2D side-scroller loosely inspired by the "One Nation Under Doom" story from the Doom 2099 comic series.
+The game was canceled as a result of financial issues and layoffs at Mindscape.

+Spider-Man: The Venom Factor

+A sequel to the PC game Spider-Man: The Sinister Six entered development around 1996 by Saffire.
+For many years, little was known about the game beyond a mention on the website for Spider-Man: The Sinister Six that listed a sequel titled Spider-Man: The Venom Factor as coming soon.
+Eventually, additional details, such as the box art and gameplay screenshots, were discovered on archived versions of Saffire's website.
+It is unknown why the game was canceled, as it was suggested on Saffire's website that it had been finished.
+According to Computer Gaming World #154, the game was originally intended to release in spring 1997.